Rationality problem for algebraic tori: Introduction

-More detailed information of a birational classification of algebraic $k$-tori of dimension $5$ is given as in Table $16$ (see also the explanation of Table $7$ above). \begin{theorem} Let $K/k$ be a separable field extension of degree $6$ and $L/k$ be the Galois closure of $K/k$.
+More detailed information of the stably rational classification of algebraic $k$-tori of dimension $5$ is given as in Table $16$ (see also the explanation of Table $7$ above). \begin{theorem} Let $K/k$ be a separable field extension of degree $6$ and $L/k$ be the Galois closure of $K/k$.
 Assume that $G={\rm Gal}(L/k)$ is a transitive subgroup of $S_6$ which acts on $L(x_1,x_2,x_3,x_4,x_5)$ via $(\ref{acts})$, and $H={\rm Gal}(L/K)$ is the stabilizer of one of the letters in $G$.
-Then a birational classification of the norm one torus $R_{K/k}^{(1)}(\bG_m)$ is given as in Table $6$. \end{theorem}
+Then the stably rational classification of norm one tori $R_{K/k}^{(1)}(\bG_m)$ is given as in Table $6$. \end{theorem}

 In Theorems \ref{th1}, \ref{th11}, \ref{th2} and \ref{th22}, we do not know whether the field $L(M)^G$ is $k$-rational when the field is stably $k$-rational except for few cases (see \cite[Chapter 2]{Vos98}).